forkbomb-2491/task-manager/roadmap.md

 - [x] Sheets/info boxes

 #### Bugs
+- [ ] New tasks don't sort themselves in Help tab
+- [x] Deleting subtasks and then editing parent task causes subtasks to reappear in Task List.
+- [x] Switching Lists while one is being edited does not close the editor.
-- [ ] Tasks with \"quotes\" in them lose their name when editing.
+- [x] Tasks with \"quotes\" in them lose their name when editing.

+#### Maybe Bugs, Maybe Features
 - [ ] Pause button on Pomodoro adds play/pause emojis endlessly.
 - [ ] Tasks remain on list previews after completion.
-- [ ] Deleting subtasks and then editing parent task causes subtasks to reappear in Task List.
-- [ ] New tasks don't sort themselves in Help tab
-- [ ] Switching Lists while one is being edited does not close the editor.

 ## Future